department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 ### How long will it take to process your application?

 Less than one week.
-If more than a week has passed since you submitted your application and you have not heard back, please don’t apply again.
+If more than a week has passed since you submitted your application and you haven't heard back, please don’t apply again.
 Call **1-877-222-VETS** (8387), then press 2.

 ### Are you eligible for VA health care?

 If you served on active duty, and separated under conditions other than dishonorable, you may qualify for VA health care.

+If you separated under a dishonorable discharge, visit [healthcare.gov](https://www.healthcare.gov/) to find out if you qualify for health insurance.

 #### If at least one of the following applies to you, you probably qualify for VA health care: